1. INTRO TO CORE COMPETANCIES (MRC 101)

-ICS 700 / ICS 100 When a disaster or incident requires response from multiple local emergency management and response agencies, and volunteer groups such at DART, effective coordination using common processes and systems is critical.
+When a disaster or incident requires response from multiple local emergency management and response agencies, and volunteer groups such at MRC and/or DART, effective coordination using common processes and systems is critical.
 The Incident Command System (ICS) provides a flexible, yet standardized core mechanism for coordinated and collaborative incident management, whether for incidents where additional resources are required or are provided from different organizations within a single jurisdiction or outside the jurisdiction, or for complex incidents with national implications.

 You can think of ICS as a common language that everyone speaks when different response groups work together.
 For more in depth information about ICS, click on the link above.
 Training on these topics is occasionally available through a classroom format, however, to expedite your training you may also complete these requirements online:

-In addition to these trainings, many other courses throughout the region are offered.
+In addition to the above trainings, many other courses throughout the region are offered.
 These are usually cost-free to our volunteers, but not always.
 Topics may include:

 - Small Animal Handling